bottlepy/bottle/docs/tutorial.rst

     $ wget http://bottlepy.org/bottle.py

 This will get you the latest development snapshot that includes all the new features.
 If you prefer a more stable environment, you should stick with the stable releases.
-These are available on `PyPi <http://pypi.python.org/pypi/bottle>`_ and can be installed via :command:`pip` (recommended), :command:`easy_install` or your package manager:
+These are available on `PyPI <http://pypi.python.org/pypi/bottle>`_ and can be installed via :command:`pip` (recommended), :command:`easy_install` or your package manager:

 .. code-block:: bash